 University of Michigan Medicine School Faculty Performance Program

 This strategic priority for Michigan Medicine consists of several software development projects.
 The goal is create a stable and coordinated suite of tools to support the entire faculty career cycle and provide data that empowers leadership in decision making.
 This initiative began in late 2017 and focuses on faculty planning and soon on supporting faculty hiring activities.
 This is expected to be a multi-year initiative for Software Delivery.

-“Profiles in IT” is a new series of stories that will highlight members of the Michigan IT community and their contributions to the university mission.
+“Profiles in IT” is a new series that will highlight members of the Michigan IT community and their contributions to the university mission.
 If you know an “unsung hero” in the Michigan IT community, drop us a note.